 TGaz Editor: Modify the text in P133L11-14 as follows:

-The ISTA requests the FTM session by setting to one the LOS Assessment field in a DMG Direction Measurement Parameters subelement in the IFTMR frame in the session.
-The responding RSTA shall set to 1 the LOS Assessment field in the DMG Direction Measurement Parameters element in the initial Fine Timing Measurement frame in the session. (#2352, #2351)
+The ISTA requests the FTM session by setting to one the LOS Assessment field in a DMG Direction Measurement Parameters subelement in the IFTMR frame.
+The responding RSTA shall set to 1 the LOS Assessment field in the DMG Direction Measurement Parameters element in the initial Fine Timing Measurement frame. (#2352, #2351)